 MRC Disposal has a recycling center located at 555 South Cascade Drive.
 The center is open Wednesdays and Thursdays from 7 a.m. to 3: 30 p.m.
 Electronics (televisions and computer monitors) are accepted on Thursdays only from 12:30 p.m. to 3:30 p.m. at a charge of $.70/pound.
 A scale is on site.
 Cash or check only.
 No credit card payments.
 MRC Disposal can be contacted at (716) 592-0953.

-The Townwide Spring Trash pick up has already been completed for Year 2021.
+The Townwide Spring Trash pick up has concluded for Spring 2022

 Flu Shots were already given out at the Concord Senior Center.
 You will need to make other arrangements to get a flu shot this year.